ropensci/rtweet/README.md

 tokens <- get_tokens()
 ```

-Or, more conveiently, don't load your tokens and instead let
+Or, more conveniently, don't load your tokens and instead let
 `rtweet` functions fetch your tokens for you!

 ```{r, echo = TRUE, eval = FALSE}